|||

 A native of Washington, D.C., Phil moved to Tennessee in 2004 after a career in the telecommunications industry.
 He was ordained a permanent deacon of the Roman Catholic Diocese of Nashville in 2013.

-He and his wife Caroline live atop the Cumberland Plateau with their dachshunds Penelope and Nicky who graciously share their house with them.
+He and his wife Caroline live atop the Cumberland Plateau with their dachshunds Penelope and Nick, a Flat-Coated Retriever, Simon, all of whom graciously share their house with them.

 A deacon is one of the three orders, or "ranks," of ordained clergy in the Roman Catholic Church, along with bishops and priests.
 Some deacons are referred to as "transitional deacons".
 They'll eventually be ordained to the priesthood, usually after serving as a deacon for about a year.
 Others, like Phil, are "permanent deacons".
 They'll remain in the diaconate and, unlike transitional deacons, priests or bishops, may be married -- provided they're married before they're ordained.